I want to let everyone in on a secret.

 No mobile is a major problem:

 Ultimately the company who has not adapted a mobile strategy is facing a major problem.
-By being behind in the hypothetical digital race you are losing out to your competitors who have embraced mobility by gaining access to more candidates because their process is user friendly to how the world operates in 2014.
+By being behind in the hypothetical digital race you are losing out to your competitors who have embraced mobility by gaining access to more candidates because their process is user friendly to how the world operates.
 You wouldn’t ask someone to fax their resume to you right?
 Well mobile friendly applications are becoming the trend the same way email was almost 15 years ago.

 I feel it is important that companies look at their current recruiting strategy and dive deep into how the process can be improved.
 Believe it or not, I had a client who still relied on paper applications.
 Which is about as effective as putting up a “Now Hiring” sign.
 Not even the foot traffic on 5th Avenue would benefit from that process.
 The candidate experience does not begin on the first interview.
 It begins the minute the candidate has any sort of interaction with your company, whether that is your website or application process.
 You wouldn’t invite a candidate to interview in your storage room, why have them apply in the equivalent of a digital storage room.